 Number of Credits Needed to Graduate

 One academic credit is generally earned for each contact hour in a week.
-You need a minimum of 62 credits to obtain an associate’s degree and a minimum of 124 credits to earn a bachelor’s degree.
-An associate’s degree takes about two years of full-time course work to complete; a bachelor’s degree takes about four years.
+You need a minimum of 62 credits (at the 100 level or higher) to obtain an associates degree and a minimum of 124 credits (at the 100 level or higher) to earn a bachelor’s degree.
+An associates degree takes about two years of full-time course work to complete; a bachelor’s degree takes about four years.
 Since credit requirements vary by degree, you should verify the degree requirements with your academic advisor.

 A full-time student is enrolled in 12 or more credits; a part-time student takes fewer than 12 credits.
 If you drop to part-time student status, you should check with the Financial Aid Office to determine whether this affects your financial aid package and to confirm that you are meeting the satisfactory progress policy required for continued eligibility.
 Canadian/Foreign students must contact the Registrar’s Office prior to dropping to part-time status.
 You should also notify the Residential Life Office, if you are an on campus student, and your academic advisor.

 An ’I’, or incomplete, grade may be given when students, because of circumstances beyond their control, cannot complete part of a course.
-I grades are also given in those special courses where work is planned to extend beyond a single course.
+‘I’ grades are also given in those special courses where work is planned to extend beyond a single course.
 An ’I’ must be made up by the date specified by the instructor, which must be within a minimum of two semesters (excluding summer), or it becomes a failure grade.
 An ’I’ grade is given only with the instructor’s written approval.
 An ’N’, or no grade, is recorded on the transcript when a course is dropped during the first eight weeks of the semester.
-A ’W’, or late withdrawal, grade will be given for each course officially dropped after the eight-week drop period with the permission of the Dean or Chair of the department.
+A ’W’, or late withdrawal, grade will be given for each course officially dropped after the eight-week drop period due to extenuating circumstances and with the permission of the Dean or Chair of the department, or Registrar.